 Continuing with the thought of offering our adult children “Grace and Truth”, we will need to tell our adult children the truth that there are consequences to their choices.
 In the best interest of our grandchildren, we will need to set clear and consistent boundaries with our adult children.
 They do not get to tell us how to parent our grandchildren, when they are in our care.
 That being said, I do realize that the level of authority our adult children have will depend on what legal arrangement you have regarding guardianship and custody.
 It is easier when you have legal guardianship or have adopted your grandchildren.
 The hard truth is that you may have to distance or even cut off the relationship with your adult children, especially when they are continuing to participate in their addition or continue to make unhealthy choices in their lives.
 This principle not only applies to their choices about substance use; it also applies to their choices about relationships and the people they associate with.

 We also need to apply the principle of “Grace and Truth” to our relationship with ourselves.
 The truth is that we are the best option for grandchildren, and they are fortunate that we have stepped up and offered them a safe and loving home.
 At the same time, we are older and tire more easily than when we raised our own children.
 Hopefully, we are also more wise and more experienced than the first time around.
 We will get frustrated; we will lose our cool at times and we will make mistakes.
-Our angel weeks will not always be attached, and we will from time to time have to apologize and say, “I’m sorry”.
+Our angel wings will not always be attached, and we will from time to time have to apologize and say, “I’m sorry”.
 There will times when we feel lost or confused about how to best respond or meet the needs of our grandchildren.
 During these times, we need to offer ourselves, “Grace”.
 It is okay to be confused or lost, and that is why we will need multiple resources of people and services to assist us during these times of confusion.

 We will also need to apply the principle to our relationships with our family members and friends.
 We need to be honest with them about our needs and what we may need from them.
-The grace part comes in our understanding that they may not initially understand, and therefore, the reason that we will need to communicate what our needs are and how they can assist us.
-May they can offer us a day of respite and watch our grandchildren but may not know that unless we communicate that we would appreciate such a gift.
+The grace part comes in our understanding that they may not initially understand, and therefore, for that reason we will need to communicate what our needs are and how they can assist us.
+Maybe they can offer us a day of respite and watch our grandchildren but may not know that unless we communicate that we would appreciate such a gift.
 We may need to be honest with our adult friends who do not have to consider childcare needs when planning their social events, but we do.

 “Grace and Truth”, what a wonderful balance for the life that we are walking.
 In addition to this principle being a great balance for all of our relationships, we will also be modeling the principle in front of our grandchildren and hopefully, they will practice it on themselves and in all of their relationships as well.